 Note: Book prices may vary depending on which format you choose — paperback, hardcover, audiobook, Kindle, etc. As such, listed with every book below are links to its respective formats, along with current prices rounded up to the next dollar.

 Helene Wecker’s debut novel The Golem and the Jinni is a nice, meaty story that will hold your interest from start to finish.
-It’s about a female golem (Chava) who is marooned in the city after her Polish-immigrant master dies at sea, and a male jinni (Ahmed) who is accidentally released from an ancient copper kettle by a Syrian tinsmith, only to find himself mysteriously trapped in human form.
+It’s about a female golem (Chava) who is marooned in the city after her Polish-immigrant master dies at sea, and a male jinni (Ahmad) who is accidentally released from an ancient copper kettle by a Syrian tinsmith, only to find himself mysteriously trapped in human form.
 Each of them struggles, in their own respective ways, to adapt to American society — just as human immigrants would.

 The unique mixture of Jewish and Arab mythologies, along with American history, is quite compelling.
 We’ve found it hard to put the book down after starting it.